ibm-cloud-docs/vpc/bare_metal_network_boot.md

 When you create a bare metal server on {{site.data.keyword.vpc_full}} (VPC), you can select to network boot an operating system over the network.
 The operating system image can be hosted on your own server or on a public server.
 You can install the booted operating system to a disk or you can run the operating system without a disk.

 Before you use the network boot option, you must make sure that your server's security groups allow the server to access any remote iPXE script and either your target operating system's remote image or installation files.

-Use security best practices to limit access to any files that you expose on the internet.
+There is currently a known timing issue when you use iPXE to network boot a bare metal server.
+See [iPXE network boot known timing issue](/docs/vpc?topic=vpc-known-issues#ipxe-network-boot-known-issue).
 {: important}

 When you create a bare metal server on {{site.data.keyword.vpc_short}}, the user data that you provide determines what operating system boots.
 The user data must contain either a single URL that points to a remotely hosted iPXE script or the text of an iPXE script (including a first line of `#!ipxe`.)
 For more information about creating iPXE scripts, see [iPXE - open source boot firmware](https://ipxe.org/scripting).

-There is currently a known timing issue when you use iPXE to network boot a bare metal server.
-See
+Use security best practices to limit access to any files that you expose on the internet.
+{: important}

 ## Network booting your own operating system with Bare Metal Servers on VPC by using the UI
 {: #network-boot-bare-metal-servers-ui}